 The purpose of the Restorative Fund for Indigenous Individuals and Communities is to receive, invest, and hold for transfer all funds donated through Restorative Action, an initiative endorsed by (but not controlled or limited by) the Presbyterian Church (USA).
 The sole purpose of the fund is to increase opportunities to flourish for Indigenous individuals and communities.

-The purpose of the Restorative Fund for African American Communities is to receive, invest, and hold for transfer all funds donated through Restorative Action, an initiative endorsed by (but not controlled or limited by) the Presbyterian Church (USA).
-The sole purpose of this fund is to resume the work left undone at Emancipation to increase opportunities to flourish for the heirs of the African Americans whose ability to accumulate generational wealth was severely restricted through the denial of equal protection under the law.
+The purpose of the Restorative Fund for Afro-American Communities is to receive, invest, and hold for transfer all funds donated through Restorative Action, an initiative endorsed by (but not controlled or limited by) the Presbyterian Church (USA).
+The sole purpose of this fund is to resume the work left undone at Emancipation to increase opportunities to flourish for the heirs of the Afro-Americans whose ability to accumulate generational wealth was severely restricted through the denial of equal protection under the law.

 There are a number of creative ways to contribute when you don’t have immediate access to contributing from your wealth: